Electric Rates - Purpose

 - the costs associated with customer service, billing and collection, and meter reading.

-The different rate groups share out the total cost responsibility between the various customer classes to ensure the financial integrity of the department and the Town.
+Within the rate structure, different rate groups share the total cost responsibility between the various customer classes to ensure the financial integrity of the department and the Town.

 The Town of Estes Park conducts rate studies on a three-year cycle to ensure continued high-quality utility services and plan for future upgrades through capital improvement projects.
-These studies review the cost of providing services as well as projected revenue - the rates paid by customers.
+These studies review the cost of providing services and projected revenue - the rates customers pay.
 The Town's public electric utility is a cost-based entity that relies solely on user fees to operate.
-Costs and revenues must be balanced in order to maintain operations and keep utilities in line with ever-increasing federal standards and customer needs and expectations.
+Costs and revenues must be balanced to maintain operations and keep utilities in line with ever-increasing federal standards and customer needs and expectations.

 Previous rate studies were conducted in 2016 and 2011.
-The planned 2013 rate study and adjustments were waived by the Town Board due to the floods and ensuing recovery efforts.
+The Town Board waived the planned 2013 rate study and adjustments due to the floods and recovery efforts.
+Implementation of the 2019 rate study was postponed to 2021 due to the Covid-19 pandemic.

 2019/2020 Electric Rate Study